First test of the consistency relation for the large-scale structure using the anisotropic three-point correlation function of BOSS DR12 galaxies (An explanatory video is available at https://youtu.be/Zi36ooLPhss.): Theoretical Background

 Substituting $F_{\rm s}=E_{\rm s}=1$ into the above equation gives Eq.~(\ref{Eq:CR}).
 In other words, the LSS consistency relation is broken when $F_{\rm s}\neq1$ or $E_{\rm s}\neq1$.
 Also, as expected, $F_{\rm s}$ only appears in the form $(F_{\rm s}\sigma_8)$, indicating that the $E_{\rm s}$ parameter, which does not depend on $\sigma_8$, is the most appropriate for investigating the breakdown of the LSS consistency relation.
 However, since $\sigma_8>0$ by definition, $(F_{\rm s}\sigma_8<0)$ also implies the breakdown of the LSS consistency relation.

 In actual observations, measuring correlators between galaxy density fluctuations at different redshifts is challenging.
 This is because the galaxy density fields at different redshifts are so far apart in the radial direction that they cannot be correlated.
 Therefore, it is common to measure the correlators of the galaxy density fields at equal time, so that $z_1=z_2=z_3$.
-In this case, the right-hand side of Eq.~(\ref{Eq:CRFE}) is always zero due to the exchange-symmetry of the $\VEC{k}_1$ and $\VEC{k}_2$ dependence of the bispectrum.
-This cancellation occurs even if $F_{\rm s}$ and $G_{\rm s}$ are functions with $k_1$ and $k_2$ exchange symmetry (see Section~\ref{Sec:RelativeVelocities} for an example).
+In this case, the right-hand side of Eq.~(\ref{Eq:CRFE}) is always zero, because the remaining $k_2$ and $k_3$ dependencies are exchangeable when the squeezed limit $k_1\to0$ is taken between $k_1$, $k_2$ and $k_3$, on which the bispectrum is symmetrically dependent.
+This cancellation occurs even if $F_{\rm s}$ and $G_{\rm s}$ are scale-dependent functions with exchange symmetry (see Section~\ref{Sec:RelativeVelocities} for an example).
 Therefore, we propose to constrain $(F_{\rm s}\sigma_8)$ and $E_{\rm s}$ directly from the equal-time bispectrum (or 3PCF) without taking the squeezed limit.
 In this case, we simultaneously vary $(F_{\rm g}\sigma_8)$, $(F_{\rm t}\sigma_8)$, $(G_{\rm g}\sigma_8)$ and $(G_{\rm t}\sigma_8)$ as free parameters so that the results are valid in as general a situation as possible.
 More details on the physical meaning of these parameters are given in the following subsection.

 We will focus only on the results for $E_{\rm s}$ in the main text, but the constraint results for the other nonlinear parameters, i.e. $(F_{\rm g}\sigma_8)$, $(F_{\rm s}\sigma_8)$, $(F_{\rm t}\sigma_8)$, $(G_{\rm g}\sigma_8)$, $(G_{\rm s}\sigma_8)$ and $(G_{\rm t}\sigma_8)$, are summarised in Appendix~\ref{Sec:OtherParameters}.